Red Error Message

 Red error messages can appear for other reasons.
 Common problems and solutions are:

-- You added a custom expression to a column in your report.
-To fix this problem, open the gear box on the column where you added the custom expression and delete the custom expression.
+You added a custom expression to a column in your report.
+To fix this problem, open properties by clicking the gear box on the column where you added the custom expression and delete the custom expression.
 This usually means that the syntax of your custom expression was typed incorrectly into the text box and will need to be corrected or re-written.

-- You deleted a Limit or Alias section.
-Although the system allows you to delete these sections they should be removed be removing them from the Form Properties of the report builder and not directly deleting them as you would a normal report section.
+You deleted a Limit or Alias section.
+Although the system allows you to delete these sections directly from the section they should be removed be removing them from the Form Properties of the report builder.
+Do not directly delete them as you would a normal report section.
 This can also result in a "GUID" error.
 For more information about Limits, click here